SparkPost/support-docs/content/momentum/4/executable/ec-mta-sts-purge.md

 <dd>

-If this option is specified, the script will just print files that would be deleted.
+If this option is specified, the script will just list the files that would be deleted.

 </dd>